 If the coin dealer is working with another customer, it is wise to wait for your turn.
 You don't know if that customer is interested in purchasing a $10 coin or a $10,000 coin.
-Additionally, when you do receive the dealer's full attention, he will be more willing to work with you instead of being flustered at the interruption that you caused.
-Starting off on the wrong foot is a sure way to ruin any deal that you may be contemplating.
+Additionally, when you do receive the dealer's full attention, he will be more willing to work with you instead of being angered at the interruption that you caused.
+Starting on the wrong foot is a sure way to ruin any deal that you may be contemplating.

 03 of 11

 Research the fair market value of the coin that you are interested in.
 Understand how coin grading works and form your opinion of the grade of the coin you are interested in purchasing.
 Do not work off of the Gray Sheet and expect the dealer to give you wholesale pricing.
 He is in business to make a living by providing you a valuable service.